Resources and Facilities

 JAWs screen reader.

-The Normal Site Library ATR, is located in Room H012 (the quiet study room) next door to the RE Centre within the library building.
+Located in Room H012 (the quiet study room) next door to the RE Centre within the library building.
 The room features two large screen PC monitors and height adjustable tables and offers students with PLSPs a space where they can work in a quieter environment.

 Equipment / Assistive Technology for Loan